enioka-Haute-Couture/jqm/jqm-all/jqm-ws/src/main/react/README.md

 During development after making changes to the React app, include them in the build by running `yarn build` before `mvn package`.

 For production builds use the `-Pbuild-frontend` option with `mvn package`.

+## Tests

+- `yarn test` to run tests
+- `yarn test:watch` to run tests and watch for files changes
+- `yarn test:coverage` runs tests and show the current coverage